-Night rowing is not encouraged.
-However, it is recognised that some crews may wish to do this so a number of additional rules and restrictions are in place for any outings that take place after dark:
+Rowing when it is dark is not encouraged.
+However, it is recognised that some crews may wish to do this so a number of additional rules and restrictions are in place for any outings that take place while it is dark:

-- No night rowing may take place when the water level has risen above the lower concrete step. - Boats must be fitted with navigation lights; white at bow and red at stern.
-And light coloured or reflective clothing should be worn. - A maximum of two crews are allowed on the river at any one time and both boats must travel up and down the river in procession. - Coxes must be approved by a Rowing Captain and Novices may only go out in coxed boats and must have the express permission of a Rowing Captain/Captain of Boats. - No boat is to go above Charter Bridge. - No outings are permitted by the 8o at night. - Lone sculling is not permitted.
+- No rowing may take place when the water level has risen above the lower concrete step while it is dark. - Boats must be fitted with navigation lights; white at bow and red at stern.
+And light coloured or reflective clothing should be worn. - A maximum of two crews are allowed on the river at any one time and both boats must travel up and down the river in procession.
+The online booking system may show additional slots available, however, the two crew limit applies. - Coxes must be approved by a Rowing Captain and Novices may only go out in coxed boats and must have the express permission of a Rowing Captain/Captain of Boats. - No boat is to go above Charter Bridge. - No outings are permitted by the 8o while it is dark. - Lone sculling is not permitted. - If an outing starts in daylight but will end in darkness, rules for rowing in darkness apply.

-10 Coaching Launch
+11 Coaching Launch

-A coaching launch is available but can only be used by drivers with a RYA level 2 Powerboating qualification (or higher) and who have been given permission by the club to do so.
+A coaching launch must only be driven by drivers with a RYA level 2 Powerboating qualification (or higher) and who have been given permission by the club to do so.

 All drivers are to wear a lifejacket and have the kill cord connected at all times.
 The driver is responsible for ensuring that the launch safety kit is present and has the required items.
+All passengers are to wear a lifejacket at all times.

-All launch drivers are to ensure that the launches are handled with consideration to other river users and in accordance with the British Rowing RowSafe Guide.
+All launch drivers are to ensure that the launches are handled with consideration to other river users and in accordance with the British Rowing Row Safe Guide.

-All launch drivers to carry a mobile phone.
+All launch drivers are to carry a mobile phone.

-11 Dangerous Conditions
+12 Dangerous Conditions